 Pheochromocytomas and paragangliomas spread most often to the bone, lung, lymph nodes, and liver.
 Your treatment plan may include a combination of the treatments described above, including surgery, chemotherapy, radiation therapy, and systemic radiation therapy with PRRT.
 Targeted therapies may also be available through clinical trials (see Latest Research).
 Participation in clinical trials is encouraged.
-Palliative care will also be important to help relieve symptoms and side effects.
+Palliative and supportive care will also be important to help relieve symptoms and side effects.

 For many people, a diagnosis of metastatic cancer is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of your health care team.
 It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.